Medical devices and procedures may have certain benefits and risks. Benefits and risks associated with Essure are described below.

 - Muscle weakness

 While scientific evidence shows that Essure is an effective means of sterilization when health care providers and patients follow the appropriate instructions for use, no form of birth control is 100 percent effective.
-Based on currently available data, the chance of unintended pregnancy for women who have Essure successfully placed is less than 1 percent.
+Based on currently available data, the chance of unintended pregnancy for women who have Essure successfully placed and demonstrated tubal occlusion on a post-implant study is less than 1 percent at 5 years.